Peru vs Chili: which country should you choose for your South American adventure?

 Landscapes and nature

-Peru: Andean verticality
+Peru: Andean Heights

-Chili stretches over 4,300 km from north to south, giving it a climate and geographical diversity that is unique in the world.
-The Atacama Desert in the north is the driest on the planet, featuring bubbling geysers, multicolored lagoons, and some of the clearest starry skies you will ever see (perfect for stargazing).
-In the center, you'll find lush vineyards and the coast.
-Down south await the volcanoes of the Lake District, deep fjords, the scenic Carretera Austral, and finally Chilean Patagonia home to Torres del Paine, one of most beautiful national parks on Earth.
+Chili stretches over 4,300 km from north to south, giving it a climate and geographic diversity unlike anywhere else in the world.
+The désert d'Atacama in the north is the driest on the planet, featuring geysers, multicolored lagoons, and some of the clearest night skies in the world (perfect for stargazing).
+In the center, you'll find rolling vineyards and stunning coastlines.
+To the south, the Lake District's volcanoes, spectacular fjords, the Carretera Austral, and finally, Chilean Patagonia with Torres del Paine, one of the most beautiful national parks on Earth.

 Culture and heritage